LADSoft/OrangeC/doc/adl.md

 Codings are in two parts, the value, and the number of bits to be encoded.
 These parts are separated by a : character.

 The simplest of codings is a constant.
 For example `0x40:8` specifies an encoded constant of 40 hex, encoded into 8 bits.
+Constants can also be in decimal, remove the 0x.

 Another simple type of codings is a variable reference.
 For example the coding 'mod':3  uses the variable `mod`, encoded into three bits.